How I Went from Indie Author to Scoring a Book Deal with Amazon's Thomas & Mercer

 Barely a ripple: Amazon promotion

 When I published Until I Met Her, I decided to be exclusive with Amazon, for a while anyway, to take advantage of their promotional features.
 I did all the right things: I put my novel at $0.99 for the first week and found some good promoters.
-But let’s face it, when you launch your first novel, you do it with zero reviews, zero followers, zero people on your mailing list and zero history.
+But let’s face it, when you launch your first novel, you do it with zero reviews, zero followers, zero people on your mailing list, zero submissions, and zero history.
 Very few ebook promoters or bloggers will have you with so many zero's.
 I watched that 30-day cliff come and go without so much as a ripple.

 Still no dice: Facebook ads